 No Waiver of Default .
 No waiver of any breach of any covenant or provision of this Lease by Lessor or Lessee shall be construed to be a waiver of any other covenant or provision of this Lease.

 Attorneys' Fees .
-In the event either Lessor or Lessee defaults in the performance of any of the terms, covenants, conditions, agreements or provisions contained in this Lease and the other party employs attorneys and/or brings suit in connection with the enforcement of this Lease, or any provision hereof, or the exercise of any of its remedies hereunder, then the prevailing party shall be promptly reimbursed by the other party for all reasonable attorneys' fees and court costs so incurred through all appellate levels and post judgment proceedings.
+In the event either Lessor, Grantor or Lessee defaults in the performance of any of the terms, covenants, conditions, agreements or provisions contained in this Lease and the other party employs attorneys and/or brings suit in connection with the enforcement of this Lease, or any provision hereof, or the exercise of any of its remedies hereunder, then the prevailing party shall be promptly reimbursed by the other party for all reasonable attorneys' fees and court costs so incurred through all appellate levels and post judgment proceedings.

 Limitation of Liability and Indemnity